mozturk06tr/ieee754/README.md

 MIT License - Use freely, but understand what you're doing.

 **Disclaimer:** This tool is provided as-is for educational and diagnostic purposes.
 The author is not responsible for financial losses, system failures, or incorrect calculations resulting from misuse or misunderstanding of floating-point arithmetic.

----

-## Final Note

-If you're using floating-point arithmetic for anything where precision matters—**money, lives, safety-critical systems**—you need to understand IEEE 754 at the bit level.

-This tool exists because people keep making the same mistakes:
-- Comparing floats with `==`
-- Accumulating small values without compensation
-- Assuming decimal fractions are exactly representable
-- Ignoring denormalized numbers
-- Not testing edge cases (±0, ±∞, NaN)

-**Don't be that person.**

-Run this tool.
-See the bits.
-Understand what your hardware is actually doing.

-Then design your systems accordingly.